 Could you introduce yourself?

-Why did you choose to (continue) study at FHK?
+Why did you choose to (continue) study at the FHK?

-What inspires you and/or where do you get inspiration from today?
+What inspires you and/or where do you draw inspiration from today?

 What do you think of Tilburg as a Stad van Makers?

-Do you have any tips for other creators?
+Do you have any tips for other makers?

 Fontys University for the Arts

 For those who make the world turn the other way...